 - Lesson Two: What’s Cooking? – Fresh Food, Seasonal Menus

 - Lesson Three: What Should I Eat? – Health Behaviors and Balanced Eating

 - Lesson Four: Setting the Scene – Creating the Mood, Table Setting & Etiquette

 - Lesson Five: Work Period – Recipe Testing and Collaborative Group Work

 - Lesson Six: The Dinner Party – Cooking and Hosting

 - Lesson Seven: Reflections on Dinner – Final Projects and Thank-You Notes

 Volunteer Opportunities with The Dinner Party Project

-SAA is conducting three Dinner Party Projects this May and June.
-Volunteers are partnered with a SAA Curriculum Leader.
-The Dinner Party Project consists of 6 one-hour lessons plus an additional half day (2pm-8pm) on the day of the actual dinner party.
+Volunteers are partnered with a Spoons Across America Food Educator.
+The Dinner Party Project consists of 7 one-hour lessons plus an additional half day (2:00 pm-8:00 pm) on the day of the actual Dinner Party.
 Classroom lessons are scheduled in the morning as well as after-school.
-Volunteers assist students with cooking and distributing the meal on the night of the Dinner Party.
+Volunteers assist students with cooking, and distributing the meal on the night of the Dinner Party.

-We are looking for volunteers for classroom lessons and to support children in the kitchen the night of the party.
+We are looking for volunteers for classroom lessons and to support children in the kitchen the night of the Dinner Party.
 Contact Ali@spoonsacrossamerica.org for more information.
-Please specify the program of interest and neighborhood preference.
-Are you a current Spoons volunteer?
+Are you already a Spoons volunteer?
 Contact us to participate this year.